-Up until a decade or so ago, your choice of annuities came down to fixed annuities – which promise a guaranteed rate – and variable annuities – which is non-guaranteed and based on stock market investments.
+Up until a decade or so ago, your choice of annuities came down to fixed annuities – which promise a guaranteed interest rate and guarantee of principal – and variable annuities – which is non-guaranteed and invest in various stock market based separate accounts (like mutual funds) investment.
 But more and more, successful individuals are turning to a third choice: indexed annuities.
 Until 2006, it was called equity indexed annuities but now it is called fixed indexed annuities or indexed annuities.

-Fixed indexed annuities are designed to mirror the performance of one of the well-known stock indices such as the S&P 500.
+Fixed indexed annuities are designed to mirror the performance of stock market indices without actually investing in the stock market.
+Insurance companies are using many well-known stock indices such as the S&P 500, DJIA, NASDAQ 100, EURO STIXX 50, Bloomberg Barclay U.S. Aggregate Bond and some proprietary institutional grade dynamic indices.
 You can participate in the upside of the stock market while minimizing your risk of its downturns.
 Equity indexed annuities assure a minimum guaranteed interest rate that you will receive after a certain duration of time.
-You also gain a shot at higher interest gains if the stock market index rises.
+You also have an opportunity to gain higher interest if the stock market index rises.
 Insurance companies use a variety of formulas, depending on the design of a particular annuity, to determine how a change in the index correlates to the amount of interest that will be credited at the end of each index term (most commonly on an annual basis).
 The formula used usually consists of two parts, the crediting method such annual point-to point, multi-year point-to-point, monthly point-to-point, monthly averaging or daily averaging and; a limiting factor such as cape rate, participation rate & spread rate or margin.

-he equity indexed annuities participation rate is generally ranges from 60 to 90 percent.
+he equity indexed annuities participation rate is generally ranges from 50 to 90 percent depending on the overall interest rate environment.
 Suppose, for example, you purchase an S&P 500 contract and, over the ten-year contract, the index rises by 100 percent.
-You would realize about three-quarters of that growth without risking your principal.
+You would realize about three-quarters of that growth if participation rate were 75% without risking your principal.

-Fixed indexed annuities should be carefully considered by successful individuals who are seeking higher returns than traditional guaranteed investments but do not wish to risk their principal.
+Fixed indexed annuities should be carefully considered by any individuals who are seeking higher returns than traditional guaranteed investments but do not wish to risk their principal.
 Not all equity indexed annuities are same and they are quite complex.
 It can be a great investment if done right and can be an absolute poor choice if purchased from a wrong insurance company or from a wrong advisor or for a wrong reason.
-More mature investors nearing retirement who still want to benefit from the growth of equities may be a good candidates for equity indexed annuities if they have more than 5 million in the net-worth.
+More mature investors nearing retirement who still want to benefit from the growth of equities may be a good candidates for equity indexed annuities if they have more than 5 million in the net-worth and enough other liquidity.

-Investment and wealth creation is much harder than most people think or even understand.
+Investment, Annuities, retirement income and wealth creation is much harder than most people think or even understand.
 The founder of world’s largest hedge fund and 25th richest man in USA, Ray Dalio says to Bloomberg that “it is harder to win in stock market than competing in Olympics”.
-We have been helping more 3000 physicians, 1000 dentists, 3000 successful business owners and 600 independent pharmacy owners create most optimal asset allocation, reduce taxes and create sizable wealth for last 18 years.
+We have been helping more 3000 physicians, 1000 dentists, 3000 successful business owners and 600 independent pharmacy owners create most optimal asset allocation, reduce taxes and create sizable wealth for last 20 years.
 We don’t have magic wand but we know thing or two that works.
-Please call (877) 972-3262 or contact us for the further information.
+If you like this article and think I can help then love to help secure your golden years and create solid inheritance.
+Please call (877) 972-3262 or complete contact us form now.